CHER Institute 2023

 Winston-Salem State University

-Nina T. Harawa, Ph.D., M.P.H.
+Nina T. Harawa, PhD, MPH

-David Geffen School of Medicine, University of California, Los Angeles
+Professor, David Geffen School of Medicine, University of California, Los Angeles

-College of Medicine, Charles R. Drew University
+Professor, Charles R. Drew University of

 C. Kevin Malotte, Dr.PH